The 10 Minute Guide to Being GDPR Compliant

 6. Appointment of a Data Privacy Officer May Be Required

 Under the GDPR, there is an obligation for some organizations to appoint a data protection oﬃcer (DPO), especially if a ﬁrm is performing large scale systematic profiling and monitoring of individuals (for example, online behavior tracking).

 However, we believe that appointing a DPO is best practice even if your ﬁrm is not obligated to select one.

 How serious are these new regulations?

-This amount will vary depending on how bad the breach and resulting damages are.
-Still, it’s a large enough number that anyone managing a firm, especially firms with tight margins like Hosting companies or MSPs should be paying attention.
+This amount will vary depending on how bad the breach or other noncompliance is.
+Still, it is a large enough number that anyone managing a ﬁrm, especially those with tight margins like hosting companies or MSPs, should be paying attention.